Advanced-Computer-Lab-2022/CacheCows/README.md

 # API and Communications

+## REST API

+REST is a set of standards used to build web APIs.
+To elaborate, an Admin resource can be represented using REST standards.
+To view all users, an API request using the GET method and the URI /admins would be sent to the server.
+To add a new user, an API request using the POST method and the same URI would be sent.
+To view a single user, an API request using the GET method and the URI /admins/:id would be sent, where :id is the ID of the user.
+Similarly, to update a user, an API request using the PUT method and the same URI would be sent.
+Finally, to delete a user, an API request using the DELETE method and the same URI would be sent.

 ## Nodemailer
 The module used for sending emails to users ( emails containing for instance password recovery links, Pdf geneated certficates, etc.)
 NodeMailer is a module for the Node JS applications that allow for easy email sending.
 Its API is simple: it requires you to create a transporter object, MailOptions Objects, and use the Transporter.sendMail method.